 These symptoms are very common and most of them disappear after 1-3 days, but in some cases it might take a week or even two.
 This is completely harmless; and again, this is NOT probiotics adverse effects, but a probiotics cleansing effect!

 What to do to avoid detox symptoms

 Probiotics help clean your gut and intestine; bad bacteria die off and as they do they can release a dose of toxin which is removed in your stool.
 Usually you don’t even notice this happening.
 However, if you have more to clean out from your body and you consume large doses of probiotics, the initial reaction might be more severe.
 Therefore it is recommended to start with a smaller probiotic dose and slowly increase the dose, carefully monitoring how you feel.

 Remember: The more your body needs to detoxify, the stronger the reaction on probiotics will be; it’s a cleansing process.

 Some people may have suffered from a chronic condition for years and when consuming probiotics the body is stimulated to rid itself from toxins and other waste materials stored in the body.
 These are NOT probiotics side effects; it just shows that the probiotic bacteria is doing what its supposed to do; they help keep your gut and body in a healthy balance!

 In a breakthrough study in 2010 on the effects of probiotics, researchers concluded that probiotics can rival the effects of those sought after by the pharmaceutical industry.
-Yet, with natural probiotics there are no negative or adverse effects whatsoever.
+Yet, with natural probiotics there were no adverse effects whatsoever.

 That would make sense.
 Probiotics are natural, friendly bacteria you get when eating fermented foods like sauerkraut, yogurt, and fermented vegetables.
 People have been eating fermented foods for centuries without suffering any harmful side effects, quite the contrary.
 Many studies reveal that a lack of healthy, natural bacteria in modern diet is linked to the prevalence of IBS, IBD, Crohn’s, allergies, eczema, autoimmune diseases, autism, ADHD and a host of other health problems.
 Clearly, many health problems are “side effects” of modern living and a poor diet.